 Republic of Korea Special Work Visa — Support a candidate's visa application

-You may be able to bring someone from the Republic of Korea to New Zealand to work for you if you can offer a full-time job in an occupation that is considered special work under the Republic of Korea Special Work Visa.
+If you want to hire someone from the Republic of Korea to work full-time in an occupation that is considered special work under the Republic of Korea Special Work Visa, you will need to support their visa application.

 What an employer needs to do